The package offers real-time protection to detect and block known malware before it can do any harm.

-Experts can go beyond this to define custom HIPS behavior rules, although these can require a lot of low-level knowledge.
+Experts can go beyond this to define custom HIPS behavior rules, although these typically require a lot of low-level knowledge.
 Would you know the consequences of preventing a process setting Windows event hooks, or what might happen if you block interprocess memory accesses?
+How's your knowledge on COM interfaces?
 Still, the HIPS is turned off by default, so newbies don't need to worry, and if you do know what you're doing, there's huge scope here for improving and fine-tuning your system security.

 Comodo's Settings dialog rounds off the program with something for everyone.
 Beginners can choose a new theme for the interface, or disable update checking when the system is running on batteries.
 But more experienced types can customize how scans work, create new scan types, tweak the HIPS, and generally get involved in most of Comodo's low-level operations.

-Comodo Free Antivirus isn't assessed by most of the independent testing labs, but AV-Test has checked Comodo's Internet Security Premium, and the results are interesting.
+Comodo Free Antivirus isn't assessed by most of the independent testing labs, but AV-Test checks Comodo's Internet Security, and the results are interesting.

-The December 2018 Windows Home User Report saw the package achieve a maximum 100% protection rate in both months, very good news.
+The July-August 2019 Windows Home User Report saw the package achieve a maximum 100% protection rate in both months, very good news.